OhadRubin/minecraft-web-client/docs/android/README.md

 pip install -r requirements_kivy.txt
 ```

 The layout automatically adjusts when the device orientation changes and the WebSocket client will automatically reconnect if the connection drops.
-Portrait orientation stacks the controls vertically.
+In portrait mode the controls stack vertically for easier reach.

 ### Command line options